VMS* Tribute Page

 2002.02.27

-After a quick discussion with Mr. Bigboss, I was allowed to release some little games I developped for the VMS, in July 2000.
+After a quick discussion with Mr. Bigboss, I was allowed to release some little games I developped for the VMS during the month of July 2000.
 For those who don't know about it, the VMS is the little thing serving as Dreamcast memory cards.

-The games below were developed as a (little) part of the Evil Twin game, developped by In Utero during 1998 up to end of 2001.
+The games below were developed for Evil Twin game, developped by In Utero during 1998 up to end of 2001.
 They were intended for inclusion in the Dreamcast version of the game (hi Fonfon!).
 Eventually, various problems plumbered the game development and delayed the game.
-As I'm speaking, the Dreamcast version of Evil Twin should be on shelves pretty soon in Europe, as a difficult attempt to complete what may be the last game released over there (and.. ahem, a glitchy game :).
-For various reasons - I suspect technical ones - the VMS games were finally not included in the GD-ROM.
-Understandable considering they weren't 100% finished anyway, and adding them on the game would have required unaffordable work on the Dreamcast Side.
+As I'm speaking, the Dreamcast version of Evil Twin should be on shelves pretty soon in Europe.
+For various reasons - I suspect because they had better things to do than deal with the added burden of UI/TRC stuff, and the game were not polished - the VMS goodies were finally not included in final game.

-The games were developped from stratch by myself, in LC86K assembly.
-I also drew the graphics myself, although some of them are obviously inspired from Evil Twin.
+The games were developped from stratch by myself, in LC86K assembly and pixel graphics based from Evil Twin.
 Unfortunately, there wasn't much other games to compare on the VMS.
 Last time I checked, the interesting games were from Capcom (for Power Stone) and Namco (for Soul Calibur).
-Those games are surely better than mine, so go download them if you haven't done so :P Other than that, I can't think of any very interesting software officially released for the VMS.
+Those games are heaps better than mine, so go download them if you haven't done so :P Other than that, I can't think of any very interesting software officially released for the VMS.
 Any idea ?

 Paper Attack